rachartier/tiny-code-action.nvim/README.md

         }
       },

+      resolve_timeout = 100, -- Timeout in milliseconds to resolve code actions

       -- The icons to use for the code actions
       -- You can add your own icons, you just need to set the exact action's kind of the code action -- You can set the highlight like so: { link = "DiagnosticError" } or  like nvim_set_hl ({ fg ..., bg..., bold..., ...})